Stories of Hope: Alzheimer's Disease (2014)

-"She was ashamed," her daughter, actress and writer Lauren Miller, recalls.
+"She was ashamed," her daughter, actress, writer and director Lauren Miller, recalls.
 "She was so embarrassed because there's such a stigma."
 And she worried about her family.
 How would they handle all this?
 "I asked her once if she was scared," Lauren says.
 "She said she wasn't afraid for herself.
 But she was afraid for me, and my dad, and my brother.
 She knew what she'd gone through with her parents."

 Alzheimer's disease has been a constant in the actress's family.
 Perhaps that made her more attuned to the subtle changes that can herald the onset of the disease.
 At Lauren’s college graduation, she saw the first clues that something was amiss with her mother.
 She was repeating herself.
 Not just, "Oh, have I told you this before?"
 This was different.
 A few years later, as she and her mother prepared for a party, Lauren was stunned by the changes in her mother's behavior.
 Her mother's memory no longer seemed to function.
 She kept forgetting that the taco salad was vegetarian.
 She kept asking over and over where to throw the garbage.
 Lauren knew that’s not like her mother, a teacher for 35 years.
 So she sat down with her brother Dan and their dad.
 It was time to do something for Mom.
 "It's not that my dad wasn't noticing things.
 But I don't think he wanted to admit there was a problem.
 And he was simply too close to it," Lauren says.